GoogleCloudPlatform/cluster-toolkit/frontend/docs/ClusterCommandControl.md

   * `UPDATE` - Acknowledges a previous command, but signals that the command is not yet complete.
 Can be sent in response to other commands multiple times, to be finally followed by an `ACK`
   * `PING`, `PONG` - Testing commands.
 Not typically used
   * `CLUSTER_STATUS` - Cluster command to Frontend to indicate a change in the status of the cluster.
 For example, to signal that the cluster has finished initialization and is ready for jobs.
-  * `SYNC` - Command to cluster to synchronize with the Frontend, including updating Log Files, and potentially other activities in the future (such as setting user permissions).
+  * `SYNC` - Command to cluster to synchronize with the Frontend, including updating Log Files, rerunning Ansible, and potentially other activities in the future (such as setting user permissions).
   * `SPACK_INSTALL` - Install a Spack package
   * `RUN_JOB` - Submit a job on behalf of a user to SLURM
   * `REGISTER_USER_GCS` - Begin the process to register a user's GCS credentials with `gsutil`.